-In order to get more insight into the regulation of the expression and activity of the Group 1 sulfate transporters, young, germinated seedlings of Brassica pekinensis were exposed to sulfate-sufficient and sulfate-deprived conditions and simultaneously to various atmospheric H2S levels.
+In order to get more insight into the regulation of the expression and activity of the Group 1 sulfate transporters, young, germinated seedlings of Brassica pekinensis were exposed to sulfate-sufficient and sulfate-deprived conditions and simultaneously to various atmospheric $H_2S$ levels.
 The content of sulfur metabolites, the expression and activity of the Group 1 sulfate transporters and the sulfate uptake capacity were determined.
 It was evident that in developing Brassica seedlings the expressions of Sultr1;1 and Sultr1;2 were differently regulated upon sulfate deprivation.
-The expression of Sultr1;1 only started to increase after 2 days of sulfate deprivation.
+The expression of Sultr1;1 only started to increased within one day of sulfate deprivation, whereas that of Sultr1;1 only started to increase after 2 days of sulfate deprivation.
 The gradual increase in expression of Sultr1;1 was accompanied by an increase in the sulfate uptake capacity, which was up to 6-fold enhanced after 4 days of sulfate deprivation.